Edinburgh Napier University2014 League Table Ranking 98

 Fully networked library at each campus including 'in-form' an innovative information skills learning package

 - The TV and Radio facilities at Merchiston are industry standard and there is also a converged newsroom that aims to help students develop the skills it takes to be a good broadcast and multi-platform journalist.

-- Brand new music studios will be in use by students at the Merchiston Campus in May 2013.
+- Brand new music studios opened at the Merchiston Campus in 2013.